Bookings can be made using our online booking system on our website.

 BACP’s Articles of Association detail some of the overarching reasons members may cease to be a member or have their membership withdrawn (Article 12) unless the Board of Governors determines otherwise.

-Some more practical examples of how we may exercise our rights to withdraw membership are:
+Some more practical examples of how we may exercise our rights to withdraw membership are if a member fails to:

 We welcome feedback on how we can improve our service and communications to ensure that they are always valuable and appropriate.
 Please tell us if you are unhappy so we have the chance to put things right.